Chris Smith: Have you heard about the former newsman who’s running for county supervisor?

 2020 STARTED LATE for Dave Pinsky.

-Last October, a domestic chore caused the retired Air Force colonel, Santa Rosa deputy director of utilities and chief of the Pacific Coast Air Museum to ascend a 10-foot ladder.
+Last October, a domestic chore caused the retired Air Force colonel and former Santa Rosa deputy director of utilities and chief of the Pacific Coast Air Museum to ascend a 10-foot ladder.

 Pinsky was doing some painting at the Rincon Valley home he and his wife, Betty, purchased after the Tubbs fire destroyed their townhouse in Fountaingrove.
 He has no memory of falling and striking his head on the sidewalk.